eyas-ranjous/timer-node/README.md

 ```

 ### .format(template)
 formats the recorded time using a custom or default template.
 The function replaces the time fractions placeholders in a string.
-Place holders are:
+Placeholders are:

 * `%label` for the timer label.
 * `%s` for the seconds.